tgreiser/taquito/docs/taquito_conversion_helper_functions.md

 `toDryRun` is a helper function that will return the correct structured params for the `preapplyOperation` method from the `PreparepOperation` and sign bytes `prefixSig`

-it will take in the `PreparedOperation` and the `prefixSig` of the signed forged bytes and return the `PreapplyOperationParams`
+it will take in the `PreparedOperation` and the `signOp` from the signed operation and return the `PreapplyOperationParams`

 ### Example